alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-24-assume-worst-intent.md

 {%
-  slide_image
-  :deck => "assume_worst_intent",
-  :slide => 19,
+  slide_image2
+  filename="slide19.png"
-  :alt => "Text slide.
+  alt="Text slide.
 “Making your service better for vulnerable users can make it better for everyone.”"
 %}

 The first thing I want to stress is that a lot of users who get harassed are essentially normal users.